enso-org/enso/docs/semantics/managed-resources.md

 > #### Important
 >
 > Due to the limitations of current implementation of Enso, the `finalizer`
-> passed to `Managed_Resource.register` should not be a lambda.
+> passed to `Managed_Resource.register` must not be a lambda.
 This is because
 > lambdas implicitly capture the whole lexical scope they are defined in, so in
 > `res = Managed_Resource.register object (o -> o.close)`, the `finalizer`
 > closes over the value of `res`, preventing it from being garbage collected.
 > The same limitation concerns the underscore-lambda syntax, as `_.close` is
 > equivalent to `o -> o.close`.
 The finalizer should be a (possibly curried)
-> call to a function defined outside the lexical scope of the
+> call to a function defined outside of the lexical scope of the
 > `Managed_Resource.register` call.

 To perform operations on the underlying resource, use the